 Try making your own gift jars this year, because one of the nicest presents you can give is a gift of food from your own kitchen.

+Remember that the jar is your packaging!
 Spend a little time and dress up your pickles or preserves as a special gift at Christmastime.
+Here are some ideas:

-- There are many easy ways to cover those little metal tops.
+- Cover those little metal tops.
 Start with a circle of colored paper or fabric that is two inches larger than the jar top.

 - Secure it with several turns of fine gold cord and knot the cord, leaving an inch or so hanging below the knot.